gcmd/gcmd.github.io/_posts/2016-01-02-How-I-bcame-the-maintainer-of-gcmd.md

 ---
 layout: post
-title: 'How I became maintainer of Gcmd and how it improved my live'
+title: 'How I became the next maintainer of Gcmd'
 tags: 'other'
 excerpt: ''
 ---